minio/minio/docs/metrics/healthcheck/README.md

 ## Readiness probe

 This probe always responds with '200 OK'.
 Only fails if 'etcd' is configured and unreachable.
-This behavior is specific to gateway.
 When readiness probe fails, Kubernetes like platforms turn-off routing to the container.

 ```
 readinessProbe: